-Another holding in the GEMs portfolio, Brazilian group WEG equipment and components, is at the centre of these changes.
+Another holding in the GEMs portfolio is a Brazilian group (see case study on page 6), which manufactures electrical equipment and components, is at the centre of these changes.
 Its business includes solar generation and wind turbine technologies, transformers for renewables and energy storage systems.